jinpark-pro/swift_data_collections/README.md

   - Set the `queryItems` from the passed in `query` parameter.
   - Call the `data` method on the shared URL session and assign the results to a tuple.
   - Check the status code of the request and throw an error if it's not equal to 200.

+##### Step 3 Decode the JSON

+- A sample solution is provided at the end of this lab's instructions.
+Use the sample code for the task's completion handler as a reference if needed, but resist copying and pasting it.
+You'll learn much more if you try to solve the problem independently and then, if needed, read the code, analyze it, and understand it — and only then type it into your project.
+  - Inside the task's closure, check for an `error`.
+If one is present, call the completion handler with the error.
+  - Check whether you've received valid data back from the API.
+If you have, try and decode it into a `SearchResponse` object.
+  - If you successfully unwrapped the data and decoded the `SearchResponse` object, pass the results property on SearchResponse through the completion handler.
+Remember that the results property on SearchResponse has the array of individual StoreItem objects.
+  - If the JSON fails to decode properly, catch the error and call the completion handler with the error.